nilayonay/Final-Project---New-Generation-Hopscotch-Game/README.md

 Project Definition: The game is played on 10X10 grid.
 Player is starting by clicking any button on the grid.
 It starts with 1 automatically.
 The aim is to fill out the grid as much as possible according to the rules for the next move.
-Rules are as follows:\n
+Rules are as follows:
-1-	It can go right-left-up-bottom by skipping 2 cells.\n
+1-	It can go right-left-up-bottom by skipping 2 cells.
-2-	It can go diagonally by skipping 1 cell.\n
+2-	It can go diagonally by skipping 1 cell.
-3-	There are 3 lives for wrong moves.\n
+3-	There are 3 lives for wrong moves.
-4-	The score is the player’s last move.\n
+4-	The score is the player’s last move.
-The player can play the game by clicking buttons, saving the game, resuming the game, quitting the game, or restarting it.\n
+The player can play the game by clicking buttons, saving the game, resuming the game, quitting the game, or restarting it.

 Project Steps and Program Explanation
 1-	Creating a 10X10 grid